LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 A component is typed as `oo:Component`, which is a _subclass_ of `rdfs:Class`.
 The parameters to construct the component can therefore be defined as an `rdfs:Property` on a component.
 For instance,
-a software module representing a parser can be described as
+a software module representing a type of datasource can be described as
 `ldfs:Datasource:Hdt a oo:Class.`,
 and a concrete instance is